 (Click on a species above to learn more.)

 We don't use heavy synthetic finishes that make furniture look and feel like plastic.
-Instead we finish our furniture with hand rubbed oil which gives the wood a silky smooth luster.
+Instead we finish most our furniture with hand rubbed oil which imparts a silky smooth luster.
 Because our primary material is solid wood our furniture is very durable.
 Wear and tear from daily use can be mitigated with some simple tasks.

 MAINTENANCE (do this)